-The City of Bellevue strives to prevent and address housing instability and homelessness through funding programs and services that provide behavioral health services, supportive services, and rental assistance.
-Stable housing supports healthy outcomes and enhances the quality of life for vulnerable individuals and households in Bellevue.
-This funding can support the different needs that impact individuals and that households may require to obtain and maintain stable housing, keep individuals and households from becoming homeless, or stabilize a housing crisis that would otherwise lead to homelessness.
+The City of Bellevue strives to prevent and address housing instability and homelessness through funding programs and services that provide behavioral health services and supportive housing services.
+Stable housing supports healthy outcomes and enhances the quality of life for underserved individuals and households in Bellevue.
+This funding can support the different needs that impact individuals and that households may require to obtain and maintain stable housing or keep individuals and households from becoming homeless.